-If you need want to reach beyond the crowd of runners and walkers who fill up traditional races, Racery’s got you covered.
+If your organization is focusing on DEI and wants to reach beyond the pack of runners and walkers who fill up traditional races, Racery’s got you covered.

-Now race participants can also convert many, many other activities into miles in our virtual races.
+Now Racery’s virtual race participants can also convert many, many other activities into miles on our virtual routes.
 These inclusive activity conversions are perfect for companies and charities with a commitment to diversity, equity and inclusion (DEI.)

-As an alternative to logging actual miles walked or run, racers can pick from three other conversion models as you’re logging an activity.
+As an alternative to logging actual miles walked or run, racers can pick from three conversion models as they’re logging an activity.
 (The race sponsor gets to add or subtract activities!)

 First, and most simply, a racer can log the time (minutes or hours) that she’s engaged in activity in broad categories of moderate (yoga, weights, etc) or vigorous (cardio, HIIT, spinning, etc) exercise.

 Second, the racer can log the number of miles she’s just walked or run.